PLPAfrica/Feb-2024-PythonHack2/readme.md

 **Note:** Clone this repo, edit to the requirements/instructions assigned by the Instructor
 - Submit the code for review
 - Note that the Best project will be rewarded with a **certificate** and **some dollars** 😊

+  ## Note that the code will be updated everytime in class